 Using a food processor and the slicing blade, finely chop red cabbage and kale until fine.
 I put mine through twice.

 Using the grater attachment, finely chop the carrots and mix everything together in a large bowl.
 Set salad aside.

 Heat coconut oil in pan.
-Slice chicken into strips and cook in the hot oil, turning until cooked through and golden in the outside.
+Depending on the size of the chicken breast, you may want to slice them in half so that they cook quicker and more evenly.
+Pan fry chicken in the hot oil, turning until cooked through and golden on the outside.

 To assemble the salad, place a generous amount of salad on the plate (about 2 handfuls).
 Sprinkle over chopped parsley.
 Add a couple of chicken strips on top and drizzle with tahini.
 If the tahini is a bit stiff, place it in the microwave for 30 seconds.